^

 There are two independent clinical forms of this disease.

-The causative agent of dengue fever and hemorrhagic fever of dengue is the same virus that was isolated and studied in 1945 by A. Sebin.
-This virus is similar in many respects to other flaviviruses.
-It has a spherical shape, the diameter of the virion is about 50 nm, on the surface of the supercapsid there are protrusions of 6-10 nm in length.
-The virus is pathogenic to newborn mice when infected inside the brain and into the abdominal cavity, as well as for monkeys; multiplies in the cultures of some transplanted cells.
-Has hemagglutination properties.
-It is sensitive to high temperature (rapidly inactivated at 56 ° C), ether, formalin and other disinfectants, but it is kept for a long time in a lyophilized state and at a temperature of -70 ° C.
+The causative agent of dengue fever and dengue hemorrhagic fever is the same virus, which was isolated and studied in 1945 by A. Sebin.
+This virus is similar to other flaviviruses in many ways.
+It has a spherical shape, the diameter of the virion is about 50 nm, on the surface of the supercapsid there are protrusions 6-10 nm long.
+The virus is pathogenic for newborn mice when infected inside the brain and in the abdominal cavity, as well as for monkeys; it reproduces in cultures of some transplantable cells.
+It has hemagglutinating properties.
+It is sensitive to high temperatures (quickly inactivated at 56 ° C), ether, formalin and other disinfectants, but is preserved for a long time in a lyophilized state and at a temperature of -70 "C.

-Pathogenesis and symptoms of dengue fever
+Pathogenesis and symptoms of Dengue fever

-Epidemiology of Dengue fever
+Epidemiology of Dengue Fever

-Diagnosis of Dengue fever
+Diagnosis of Dengue Fever

 Prevention and treatment of dengue fever